Haapamäki railway station

 Haapamäki railway station (abbrev.
 Hpk, Haapamäen rautatieasema) is a junction station in the village of Haapamäki, in Keuruu, Finland.
 Construction on the railway line from Tampere to Seinäjoki via Haapamäki was finished in 1882.
 When the railway line to Jyväskylä was built, Haapamäki became a junction station.
 The fourth line to branch off from Haapamäki was the Pori line, which was built in the 1930s.

 This line saw heavy traffic until the 1970s, since all trains heading for Ostrobothnia and Jyväskylä went through Haapamäki.
-The number of trains heading for Ostrobothnia via Haapamäki dropped off in 1971 as a result of the line from Tampere to Seinäjoki via Parkano being built.
+The number of trains heading for Ostrobothnia via Haapamäki dropped off in 1971 when the line from Tampere to Seinäjoki via Parkano was built.
 The number dropped even further once the Pori line was closed.

+Services

+Haapamäki is served by railbus services from Seinäjoki to Jyväskylä as well as from Tampere to Keuruu (with one continuing further to Jyväskylä).

+Departure tracks

+Haapamäki railway station as a total of five platform tracks.
+Tracks 1–3 are currently unused by passenger trains.